 I also do some fabricating, straightening, and welding.

-I was born in Willmar in 1953 and grew up on my dad’s farm.
+I was born in 1953 and grew up on my dad’s farm about 3 miles from Willmar, MN.
 When I was 8 years old in the summer of 1962 I tried my hand at installing a new V-belt on my dad’s self-propelled lawnmower.
 The belt had to be twisted 90 degrees in the right direction to make the wheels turn the right direction and it had to be tensioned properly.
 I got it right with no help and my dad was pretty impressed.
 He said I was a natural mechanic.
 He was the type of guy that was never impressed with anything I did, so this stuck with me.
 I learned how to fix my bicycle, then a mini-bike, and by 1968 I was working on motorcycles.
 My Dad respected and appreciated my ability to fix things, but he did not speak kindly about the professional mechanics up town that he had to pay to fix his cars, trucks, and tractors.
 He referred to them as “those damn grease monkeys” and he clearly meant it in the most negative way.
-I loved to do mechanical repairs, but because of my Dad’s attitude, I made myself view it as a hobby or as work to be done only because of need.
+I loved to do mechanical repairs, but because of my Dad’s attitude I made myself view it as a hobby or as work to be done only because of need.

 I rode motorcycles on the streets as soon as I got my drivers license in 1969.
 I raced snowmobiles in the 1970s and I did quite well.
 I did all my own maintenance, tuning, and modifications and the thrill of winning motivated me to learn all I could about the technologies involved.
 Many of the same technologies are still in use today.